 Another example of physiological color change is found in Yellow Tree Frogs

-This difficulty may expalain why most of the frogs (excluding tree frogs) are often overlooked or not identified in Belize by amateurs.
-I base this observation on the lack of frog posts in the Facebook Group – Creatures of Belize.
+This difficulty may explain why many Belize frogs (excluding tree frogs) are often overlooked by amateurs.
+Based on posts in the Facebook group – Creatures of Belize, some species remain largely undocumented by casual observers.

-For example, I suspect one of the most common frogs on my farm is the White-Lipped frog (Leptodactylus fragilis).
-Due to physiological color change, all I see is a small, dark-colored, non-descriptive frog hopping around.
-After all these years, despite its abundance, I have yet to take the time to properly identify it.
-However, I never tire of finding tree frogs.
+For example, one of the most common frogs on my farm may be the White-Lipped Frog (Leptodactylus fragilis).
+However, due to physiological color change, I usually see only a small, dark-colored frog hopping around.
+Despite its abundance, I have yet to properly identify it—but I never tire of spotting tree frogs.

 I’m pretty sure this is a White-lipped frog

-If you need help identifying amphibians or any creatures found in Belize, a great resource is the Facebook group Creatures of Belize.
+If you need help identifying amphibians in Belize, a valuable resource is the Facebook group – Creatures of Belize, where enthusiasts share sightings and identification tips.

 Frog, Toad, and Tree Frog Habitat